rust-lang/book/second-edition/nostarch/chapter07.md

 modules from *src/lib.rs* and place them into their own files.

-First, replace the `client` module code with only the declaration of the `client` module, so that your *src/lib.rs* looks like the following:
+First, replace the `client` module code with only the declaration of the `client` module, so that your *src/lib.rs* looks like code shown in Listing 7-4:

 Filename: src/lib.rs